ipython/ipython/README.rst

 Alternatives to IPython
 =======================

-IPython may not be to your taste; if that's the case there might be similar project that you might want to use:
+IPython may not be to your taste; if that is the case there might be similar project that you might want to use:

 - the classic Python REPL.